Rescuing since 1990

 Today, our efforts include a variety of programs that are 100% run by volunteers.

 Our programs include the following:

 MKNK-Make Kern No Kill

 The Cat People is proudly part of the MKNK-Make Kern No Kill coalition made up of 501(c)3 non profits and local shelters working together to educate pet owners and reduce the euthanasia rate in our community.
 Spay/neuter, adoption and educational events are part of an ongoing effort to promote more responsible pet ownership.

 Since 1990, teams of trained volunteers monitor and care for over 150 abandoned and feral cats living in this large park.
 Cats are fed daily, trapped and returned if feral and brought into our sanctuary or foster care for eventual adoption if friendly.
 While we have a contract with the county to care for the felines, The Cat People receives no government help of any kind.
 This very expensive but necessary program costs over $50,000 yearly for veterinary support and food.
 Thus far, the organization has spent over $900,000 and rescued over 1500 once-abandoned cats and kittens.

 Spay Today Voucher Program

-Barb Hays (President, Park Coordinator) Brenda Bynum ( Vice President/Adoption Chair/Colonies Assistance) Pamela Ames (Treasurer) Stacey Auguston (Secretary) Shelley Ash (Membership Chair) Marleen Ray (Shop Manager) Barbara Kitchen (Auburn Liaison) Diana Knapp (Correspondence Chair) Courtney Clerico (Web Chair/PR Chair/Volunteer Coordinator Chair), Ranae Harrer (Correspondence/Special Events), Ann Lariviere (Adoption Promotions), Linda Wright (Founder)
+Barb Hays (President), Brenda Bynum ( Vice President/Adoption Chair/Colonies Assistance), Pamela Ames (Treasurer), Stacey Auguston (Secretary), Shelley Ash (Membership Chair), Marleen Ray (Food Assistance Program), Barbara Kitchen (Auburn Liaison), Carol Lair (Park Coordinator), Courtney Clerico (Web Chair/PR Chair/Volunteer Coordinator Chair), Ranae Harrer (Correspondence/Special Events), Ann Lariviere (Adoption Promotions), Linda Wright (Founder)